TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 `returns:` The blocks, serialized as an HTML string.

-The output is simplified in order to better conform to HTML standards.
-Block structuring elements are removed, children of blocks which aren't list items are un-nested, and list items are wrapped in `ul`/`ol` tags.
+To better conform to HTML standards, children of blocks which aren't list items are un-nested in the output HTML.

 **Example**